 |Sea salt||Pasta||Pinot Noir|

-- Clear eyes are a sign of fresh fish.
-Avoid the cloudy eyed version.
+- Clear, bright eyes are a sign of fresh fish.
+The backbone should also be bright in color.

 How to clean a snapper

 In some parts of the world, it’s not common to see a whole red snapper for sale.
 For those of you who have never cleaned one, here are the steps.

 - Start by rinsing off your red snapper with water.
 If there is any blood on the fish, use a paper towel to clean it up first.
 Rinse again until all blood has been removed then pat dry with another paper towel or cloth napkin.

 - Scale the fish by using a fish scaler.
 They can be quite sharp so use caution to avoid cutting your fingers.
 If you don’t have a scaler then scrape the fish with a fork or the back of a knife.
 Also run your knife along the belly of the fish, scraping away any remaining scales.